-SMASH HITS MAGAZINE
+SMASH HITS MAGAZINE in the 80s

 Many of your reading this will, no doubt, instantly remember Smash Hits, a leading British pop music magazine which reached its peak in 1989, selling around half a million copies per issue.
 It was founded by Nick Logan, who had previously been the editor at New Musical Express.

 A test issue was released in September 1978, quickly followed by the first official issue in November which featured Blondie on its front cover.
 In February 1979, the first bi-monthly issue was published - I have discovered both a monthly and fortnightly issue on ebay published in this month, so that's a little confusing and I can only presume that two issues were published.

 Published until 2006 by EMAP, and starting as a monthly, the mag quickly became essential reading for teenagers wanting to get the latest news on their favourite pop stars.
 Each issue was packed with quirky interviews, singles reviews (which were often uncompromising and scathing), lyrics, letters, pull-out posters and competitions.